 Archive File - FERGUSON, Cr Hugh George

 - Hugh George Ferguson was born in June 1900 in Williamstown.
 He married in 1940 and subsequently joined the Australian Imperial Forces.
-After the war he worked as a Billeting Affairs Organiser for Dutch Government, resettling migrants in Australia.
-He also worked in Advertising as an account manager, and was campaign director for Arthur Rylah is Victorian politics.
-He organised the first major trade fairs at the Royal Exhibition Buildings after the Second World War, including a World Trade Fair in (DATE).
+After the war he worked as a Billeting Affairs Organiser for the Dutch Government, resettling migrants in Australia.
+He also worked in advertising as an account manager, and was campaign director for Arthur Rylah is Victorian politics.
+After the Second World War, he organised the first major trade fairs at the Royal Exhibition Buildings including a World Trade Fair.
 He built a home in Brougham Street and represented North Ward on Kew Council from 1952 to 1968.
 He was elected Mayor for the 1959-60 term.
 He died in 1975, aged 75, and is buried in Boroondara Cemetery.
 The file on Cr.
 Ferguson includes newspaper articles relating to development in Kew, the new Kew Town Hall, and Cr.
 Ferguson’s retirement.
 Primary sources in the file include an original invitation to the 1959 Mayoral Dinner and the guest list, Cr Ferguson’s Registration card as a Justice of the Peace (1972), and electoral material for North Ward (1955, 1968)

 - A4 Vertical File

 - kew (vic) - history, kew (vic) - politics, cr. h g ferguson

 - Since its foundation in 1958, members of the Kew Historical Society have been compiling and storing information about subjects relating to the history of Kew and its environs, of which this file is an example.
 Typically files will contain primary and secondary sources.